Bread & Dough | Vegranu

 Sourdough Starter#

 The starter provides the active yeast to kickstart the fermentation process.
 It usually takes 7 days of "feeding" for the sourdough starter to be ready for properly fermenting and leavening the dough.
+You can do it yourself, or buy the starter online or from the local bakery.
+Buying it will probably give you better results, however doing it yourself is insightful and also works beautifully.
+These are the steps:

 Steps#